aweXpect/aweXpect/Docs/pages/docs/expectations/strings.md

 # Strings

-String values support the following expectations.
+Describes the possible expectations for strings.

 ## Null, empty or white-space